gangdong/gangdong.github.io/_posts/2015-06-06-Github-gitignore.markdown

 keywords: gitignore/
 ---
 You may have run into situations where `.gitignore` doesn't work.😕
 During the project development, you want to add some directors or files into the ignore rule and you specified them at the `.gitignore`.
-You committed and checked the status, unfortunately you found they were still being tracked.
+You committed and checked the status, unfortunately, you found they were still being tracked.

 That is because the `.gitignore` can only ignore those files that were not originally tracked.
 If some files have been submitted before and have been included in version management, modifying `.gitignore` is invalid.
 The solution is to delete the local cache (change it to untrack) and resubmit `.gitignore` file.